 - Mr. Fogel: create page on governance based on email to affiliates.
 Punting.
 I don't know how to write this, think Mr. Phipps is more qualified to do so, and am anyway less sure that we should even tackle member governance before the affiliates have been brought formally into governance.

 - Mr. Fogel: create candidate elector list for license committee.
-Discussion of practical difficulties of forming an electorate from license-discuss@ and license-review@.
+Discussion of practical difficulties of forming an electorate from [email protected] and [email protected]

 - Mr. Fogel: work on a plan on splitting license list into recommended and other licenses.
 Delayed due to move.

 - Mr. Fogel: work on a plan to migrate www.opensource.org to our hosted server.
 Delayed due to move.

 - Mr. Fogel: investigate a shared secrets mechanism for passwords.
 Done; operational.

 - Mr. Fogel: investigate method to import old mailing list archives.
 In progress, see http://projects.opensource.org/pipermail/infrastructure/2012-January/thread.html#86.

 - Mr. Fogel: work with Mr. Nelson to transfer ownership of opensource.org.
 Done.

 - Mr. Jagielski: work on details for affiliate program.
 Provided and moved to Google Docs (see Approval under Old Business)